MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-linux-sysprep.md

 Before you begin, meet the following prerequisites:

 - Have access to an Azure Stack HCI cluster.
 This cluster is deployed, registered, and connected to Azure Arc.
 Go to the **Overview** page in the Azure Stack HCI cluster resource.
 On the **Server** tab on the right pane, **Azure Arc** should appear as **Connected**.
 - [Download the latest supported Ubuntu server image](https://ubuntu.com/download/server) on your Azure Stack HCI cluster.
-The supported OS versions are *Ubuntu 18.04*, *20.04*, *22.04 LTS*, and *24.04 LTS*.
+The supported OS versions are *Ubuntu 18.04*, *20.04*, and *22.04 LTS*.
 You prepare this image to create a VM image.

 ## Workflow